envoyproxy/gateway/site/content/en/latest/tasks/operations/deployment-mode.md

 each `tenant` deploy their own Envoy Gateway controller in their respective `namespace`.
 Below is an example of deploying Envoy Gateway by the `marketing` and `product` teams in separate namespaces.

-* Lets deploy Envoy Gateway in the `marketing` namespace and also watch resources only in this namespace.
+* Deploy Envoy Gateway in the `marketing` namespace and also watch resources only in this namespace.
 We are also setting the controller name to a unique string here `gateway.envoyproxy.io/marketing-gatewayclass-controller`.

 ```shell
 helm install \